How to make pesto genovese? Let’s discover the history of pesto and the authentic pesto sauce recipe

 - 60-80 cc. of “Riviera Ligure” extra virgin olive oil PDO

-How to make pesto sauce:
+How to make pesto genovese?

 Making pesto at home?
 Follow the recipe for home-made pesto!
 Wash the basil leaves in cold water, dry without wrinkling them.
 Crush the garlic in the marble mortar and reduce it to a pulp, add the pine nuts and continue to crush, reducing it to a homogeneous paste, remove from the mortar.
 Fill the marble mortar with the basil leaves, add the 5 grains of salt.
 Crush and swirl for a long time until a homogeneous mixture is obtained.
 Add the pine nuts already crushed and always by twirling insert the cheeses.
 Incorporate the poured extra virgin olive oil until a medium density pesto sauce is formed.